kzde/gamelist/README.md

 ## Typechecking

-Migrate propTypes to Flow.
+Migrate propTypes to `Flow`.
 Flow has better support for React, and its more strict.
-Also Flow allow us to have error hinting with some text editors.
+Also Flow allow us to have error hinting with some text editors. `Typescript` can be a good choice too, but i think with Flow, the migration will be less painful for the existed projet.